NY Strip Steaks

 These notes serve as an overview for preparation and cooking of meats.

-The Texas Steak Warehouse meats are vacuum sealed in plastic wrap, or wrapped in a specially-coated butcher paper.
+The Texas Steak Warehouse meats are vacuum sealed in plastic.
 This special packaging keeps the meat fresh and flavorful up to 1 year in your freezer.

 Do not thaw at room temperature.
 For best results, thaw in the refrigerator for a day or two, until well-thawed (soft to the touch).
 This allows for juicier, more flavorful steaks, pork, poultry and seafood.
 Remove steaks or other items from their container and place in a single layer on a tray.
 Always leave the wrapper on while thawing.